Boosting Edge Detection with Pixel-wise Feature Selection: The Extractor-Selector Paradigm: Introduction

 \section{Introduction}

-Image edge detection (ED) is a fundamental task in computer vision, contributing to a wide range of high-level applications, such as image inpainting\cite{NN2019EdgeConnect}, object detection\cite{ZD2007An}, and image segmentation\cite{MR2011Edge}.
-Early works, such as the Sobel operator\cite{K1983On} and Canny algorithm\cite{C1986A}, utilized gradients as a criterion to provide efficient edge detectors.
-Subsequently, statistical methods with hand-crafted features were introduced\cite{KY2003Statistical, AM2011Contour} to enhance performance.
-In recent years, with the maturation of machine learning research, learning-based algorithms have garnered significant attention\cite{MF2004Learning, DT2006Supervised, R2008Multi, LZ2013Sketch, GL2014N, DZ2015Fast}.
-Driven by the growing importance of convolutional neural networks (CNNs), numerous CNN-based models have been developed, rapidly establishing themselves as state-of-the-art (SOTA) approaches\cite{BS2015Deepedge, XT2015Holistically, LC2017Richer, HZ2019Bi, LK2021Revisiting, SL2021Pixel, SS2023Dense}.
+Image edge detection (ED) is a fundamental task in computer vision, supporting a wide range of high-level applications such as image inpainting\cite{NN2019EdgeConnect}, object detection\cite{ZD2007An}, and image segmentation\cite{MR2011Edge}.
+Early approaches, including the Sobel operator\cite{K1983On} and the Canny algorithm\cite{C1986A}, utilized gradient-based criteria to develop effective edge detectors.
+Subsequently, statistical methods with hand-crafted features were proposed\cite{KY2003Statistical, AM2011Contour} to enhance performance.
+With the maturation of machine learning research, learning-based algorithms have gained significant traction\cite{MF2004Learning, DT2006Supervised, R2008Multi, LZ2013Sketch, GL2014N, DZ2015Fast}.
+In particular, convolutional neural network (CNN)-based models have rapidly established themselves as state-of-the-art (SOTA) approaches\cite{BS2015Deepedge, LC2017Richer, LK2021Revisiting, SL2021Pixel}, owing to their strong feature extraction capabilities.
+Notable examples such as Holistically-Nested Edge Detection (HED)\cite{XT2015Holistically}, Bi-Directional Cascade Network (BDCN)\cite{HZ2022BDCN}, and Dense Extreme Inception Network (Dexi)\cite{SS2023Dense} have demonstrated impressive performance by effectively handling complex edge structures.
+More recently, transformer-based\cite{PH2022Edter, JG2024EdgeNAT} and diffusion-based\cite{ZH2024Generative, YX2024Diffusionedge} architectures have also been explored, though they remain less mature than their CNN-based counterparts.

-A satisfactory ED model should exhibit several key properties.
-Firstly, it must achieve a high precision rate on established benchmarks, providing a numerical demonstration of its capabilities.
-Secondly, it should generate perceptually accurate results.
-Finally, it should operate effectively without the need for post-processing techniques, such as non-maximum suppression (NMS).
-The last term is because as a low-level task, ED is frequently used to support higher-level tasks, where the coefficients of the ED model may need to be optimized jointly with those from other models.
-NMS, however, is non-continuous and incompatible with standard optimization procedures.
+A well-performing ED model should exhibit several critical properties.
+First, it must achieve high precision on established benchmarks, providing numerical validation of its effectiveness.
+Second, it should produce perceptually accurate results.
+Third, and importantly, it should perform well without relying on post-processing techniques such as non-maximum suppression (NMS), which are non-differentiable and hinder end-to-end optimization in downstream tasks.

-A fundamental challenge in ED tasks lies in the difficulty of defining edges precisely, which complicates the development of a reliable criterion for distinguishing edge pixels from non-edge pixels.
-For instance, traditional algorithms like Canny\cite{C1986A} identify edge pixels based on high gradient values, but textural pixels may exhibit similar properties, despite not being edges.
-This ambiguity in the data necessitates the use of learning-based methods, which can infer the edge pixels from the provided dataset.
-Consequently, learning-based models, particularly CNN-based approaches\cite{XT2015Holistically, LC2017Richer, HZ2022BDCN, SS2023Dense}, have become the mainstream, demonstrating considerable ability and potential in the past decade.